Analytic solution to the dynamical friction acting on circularly moving perturbers: Method

 The function $h(t)$ determines when the perturber is on or off.
 In a {\it steady state} we have $h=1$ at all times whereas, for a {\it finite time perturbation}, $h(t)=1$ for $t>0$ and zero otherwise.
 The retarded Green function $\frac{1}{r}\dirac(\tau-r/c_s)$ of the (sound) wave equation ensures causality, that is, the absence of solutions for $\tau < 0$.
 The second equality, in which $\vr_i\equiv\vr_p(t)+\vu-\vr_p(t-\tau_i)$ and $\vv_i\equiv\frac{d\vr_p}{dt}(t-\tau_i)$, expresses $\alpha(\vu,t)$ in terms of the Li\' enard-Wiechert (LW) potential \cite[e.g.][]{landau/lifshitz:1975}, a formulation convenient for numerical implementations.
 The roots $\tau_i$ are the time intervals for which the argument of the Dirac distribution vanishes.
 The drag force then follows from Observe that $\fdf(t)$ is the gradient of a time-dependent potential so that $\oint\fdf\cdot d\vr\ne 0$.

 In the supersonic case $\mach>1$, the LW potential is singular on the Mach cone near the perturber \citep[see Appendix A of][]{kim/etal:2007}.
-More precisely, if $s=r_0\Omega\tau$ is the path length along the orbit, DF computed from the LW potential approximately scales as
+More precisely, if $s=r_0\Omega\tau$ is the path length along the orbit (measured from the current perturber's position), DF computed from the LW potential approximately scales as

-near the perturber.
+in the vicinity of the perturber.
 Here, $\rvh(t)$ is a unit vector in the radial direction from the center of circular motion to the position of the perturber at $t$, and $\pvh(t)$ is a unit vector in the tangential direction (parallel to the velocity).
 Clearly, a divergence will arise in the $\pvh$-direction as $s\to 0$.
-Therefore, we expect that a LW-based Green function implementation recovers the radial DF, but generally fails at predicting the tangential DF in numerical investigations.
+This can be spotted in Fig.~\ref{fig:wake}, which shows the density wake in the orbital plane of a perturber moving circularly with Mach number $\mach=2$.
+Therefore, we expect that a Green function implementation recovers the radial DF, but generally fails at predicting the tangential DF in numerical investigations.

-To circumvent this problem, we consider a different route in which $\fdf(t)$ is evaluated directly.
-For this purpose, we express the retarded Green function as the Fourier transform \cite[e.g.][]{landau/lifshitz:1975,jackson:1975}
+To tackle this complication, we consider a different route in which $\fdf(t)$ is evaluated directly.
+For this purpose, we express the retarded Green function as the Fourier transform \cite[see][]{landau/lifshitz:1975,jackson:1975}